 The questionnaire was adapted from a pre-tested LQAS questionnaire for mothers of children 0-11 months old used previously in multiple districts throughout Uganda to explore knowledge and practices around malaria, TB, HIV and other sexually transmitted infections (STI).
 The questionnaire was adapted so that questions for which the answer could change between the test and the retest were excluded.
 The questionnaire was the same one as used in a previous smaller LQAS reliability study [11].
 Therefore, the results for this study are directly comparable to the previous LQAS reliability study.
-The resulting questionnaire produced 23 indicators pertaining to the respondent’s knowledge and 14 indicators pertaining to practices.
-The data was double entered using EpiInfo 7 and analysed using SPSS v21.
+The resulting questionnaire produced 23 indicators pertaining to the respondents’ knowledge and 14 indicators pertaining to practice.
+The data were double entered using EpiInfo 7 and analysed using SPSS v21.

 The test and retest data were analysed for agreement using Cohen’s Kappa.
 This test measures agreement between two scores and is widely used in test-retest studies[15].
-[16][17, 18]The Kappa score ranges between 0 (no agreement) and 1 (complete agreement)[19]the interpretation for which we include in Table 1.
-However, we note that because of the base rate problem, Kappa can be unstable at very high or very low prevalence [20].
+We chose Cohen’s Kappa because since it is an appropriate statistic to measure inter-rater reliability with nominal data[16], and other authors have used Kappa for this type of analysis[17, 18].The Kappa score ranges between 0 (no agreement) and 1 (complete agreement)[19], the interpretation for which we include in Table 1.
+However, we noted that because of the base rate problem, Kappa can be unstable at very high or very low prevalence [20].
 We therefore excluded from our analysis any indicator where the “a” or “d” cells include in the cross tabulation were <5.

 Ethical approval for this research was granted by Makerere School of Public Health, and approval was given by the Uganda National Council of Science and Technology